Plaetorius/rainfall/level8/Resources/HOWTO.md

 ```
 **It's normal that your GDB writes "0x804a000:	Cannot access memory at address 0x804a000" while you haven't used the "auth" keyword**

-The struct `auth` contains space for a string of 32 characters.
-Thus, we need to overflow 32 bytes and then write something in order to pass the login test.
+Remember that the program makes a comparaison 32 bytes after the start of the string.

 Look at the comments on the right side (start with "<---"):
 ```